microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

     </table>
     </div>

+We can view individual sessions in more detail

 .. code:: ipython3

-    # we can view individual sessions in more detail

     modelled_df.sort_values('rarest_window3_likelihood').rarest_window3.iloc[0]

 .. parsed-literal::

     ['New-Mailbox', 'Set-Mailbox']

 Access the Model Class Directly
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users who would like to have more control over the arguments used during the modelling can access the Model class directly.

 In particular, the user can specify whether start and end tokens are used during the likelihood calculations and also whether the geometric mean is used.

-There is also the option to specify the modellable\_params argument if you do not wish for rough heuristics to be used to determine which parameters take categorical values and are hence suitable for modelling.
+There is also the option to specify the ``modellable_params`` argument if you do not wish for rough heuristics to be used to determine which parameters take categorical values and are hence suitable for modelling.
 For example, if you wish to experiment with modelling the values of all the